gozepolat/ml_practice/README.md

 # future work:
-* comparison with the other models, e.g. tf-idf with svm might perform better, since the dataset is not that big
+* comparison with the other models, e.g. tf-idf with svm might perform better, since the data is not that big
-* other deep architectures hyperparameter search
+* other deep architectures and hyperparameter search
 * ensemble models